-But as Ortega refuses to back down, doubling down against critics, the economy is the hardest hit.
+But as Ortega refuses to back down, doubling down against critics, Nicaragua’s economy is the hardest hit.

 With the growing tensions, the country’s tourism industry suffered a tremendous blow, and because of the instability brought about the protests and violent response, banks and investment firms withdrew from the scene.
 Finally, America imposed sanctions on the small nation, further worsening the economic situation on the ground.

 As political prisoners rot in jail and Catholics are treated like enemies of the state, many flee, afraid of losing their freedom — and even their lives — if they stay.

 Rooted in the days of the Roman Empire, the rivalry between church and state helped to break apart government authority all throughout Europe.
 This decentralization of power helped Europe to grow and establish commerce like never before, “[maximizing] economic efficiency … [and liberating] civil society with respect to the state,” as French sociologist Jean Baechler explained.

 As rivalry helped to prevent expansions of power, small kingdoms, principalities, and republics flourished as a result.
 And as Europeans noticed that the most prosperous cities were those with liberal economic policies, the trend caught on.